Page (computer memory): TLB usage

 Since every access to memory must be mapped from virtual to physical address, reading the page table every time can be quite costly.
 Therefore, a very fast kind of cache, the translation lookaside buffer (TLB), is often used.
-The TLB is of limited size, and when it cannot satisfy a given request (a TLB miss) the page tables must be searched manually (either in hardware or software, depending on the architecture) for the correct mapping.
-Larger page sizes mean that a TLB cache of the same size can keep track of larger amounts of memory, which avoids the costly TLB misses.
+The TLB is of limited size, and when it cannot satisfy a given request (a TLB miss) the mapping must be fetched from the page table (either by hardware, firmware, or software, depending on the architecture) for the correct mapping.
+Larger page sizes mean that a TLB cache of the same size can keep track of larger amounts of memory, which avoids costly TLB misses.

 Internal fragmentation

 Rarely do processes require the use of an exact number of pages.
 As a result, the last page will likely only be partially full, wasting some amount of memory.
 Larger page sizes lead to a large amount of wasted memory, as more potentially unused portions of memory are loaded into the main memory.
 Smaller page sizes ensure a closer match to the actual amount of memory required in an allocation.

-As an example, assume the page size is 1024 KiB.
-If a process allocates 1025 KiB, two pages must be used, resulting in 1023 KiB of unused space (where one page fully consumes 1024 KiB and the other only 1 KiB).
+As an example, assume the page size is 1024 B. If a process allocates 1025 B, two pages must be used, resulting in 1023 B of unused space (where one page fully consumes 1024 B and the other only 1 B).